CW&T exists to create the things we want to see in the world.

 Sharing our process with our community is essential to our practice.
 We cultivate an ethos of openness through teaching, open source software + hardware, and by providing support for others to create self-sufficient design practices.

 You can view our obsessive documentation alongside each of our products and follow our work in progress on instagram @charliewhiskeytango.

 Read more about our principles here 🏢🏠🏢✌️🎟🎟🎟🔨❤️⚙️👍🕰👨👩👦👦🚷

-Che-Wei Wang [pron. sey-wey] is an artist, designer & architect with expertise in computational and generative design, fabrication technologies, electronics, CNC machining, and metal manufacturing.
-The results range from architecture & sculpture to interactive installations & mobile apps.
-He is the winner of the 2003 SOM fellowship and the Young Alumni Achievement Award from Pratt Institute.
-Che-Wei has taught courses on design, time, creative computing, and inflatables, at various institutions.
-He is an alumnus of MIT Media Lab, ITP at NYU, and Pratt Institute.
+Che-Wei Wang [pron. sey-wey] is an artist, designer, architect, and engineer with proficiency in fabrication technologies, electronics, CNC machining, and metal manufacturing.
+Applying his diverse skill set, he creates innovative products - from architectural and sculptural pieces to interactive installations, mobile apps and everyday products.
+He has been honored with the SOM fellowship, and the Alumni Achievement Award from Pratt Institute.
+For years, he has demonstrated his enthusiasm for teaching by instructing classes on design, timekeeping, creative computing, and inflatables.
+Che-Wei is an alumnus of MIT Media Lab, ITP at NYU, and Pratt Institute.

 Taylor Levy [pron. tey-ler] is an artist & designer with a penchant for taking things apart, understanding how they work, and then putting them back together in a way that exposes their inner workings.The results take on a variety of forms from low-tech electronic sculpture to high-tech software & other executions.
 She has work on view at The Leonardo Museum of Science and Technology and was a resident at Fabrica Interactive in Treviso, Italy.
 She is an alumna of MIT Media Lab, ITP at NYU, and Vassar College.